Leopunkz/Minecraft-Bedrock-Edition-Server-Updater-Installer/README.md

 # Minecraft-Bedrock-Edition-Server-Updater-Installer
 two simple scripts for loosing less time upgrading the bedrock server.

+PLEASE NOTE THAT I AM NOT A DEVELOPER I DO WHAT I CAN AS A BEGINNER SO IT'S PROBABLY BETTER IF YOU TEST IT IN A SECURE WAY OR AT LEAST MAKE A COPY OF YOU WORLD FIRST!

 DO NOT USE THE INSTALLER WHEN YOU ALREADY HAVE BES INSTALLED.

 both Updater and the installer needs that you paste the link grabbed from the web page